graemetlloyd/ProjectWhalehead/Outline.md

 Bell, M. A. and Lloyd, G. T., 2015. strap: an R package for plotting phylogenies against stratigraphy and assessing their stratigraphic congruence.
 Palaeontology, 58, 379-389.

+Brochu, C. A. and Norell, M. A., 2000.
+Temporal congruence and the origin of birds.
+Journal of Vertebrate Paleontology, 20, 197-200.

 Cobbett, A., Wilkinson, M. and Wills, M. A., 2007.
 Fossils impact as hard as living taxa in parsimony analyses of morphology.
 Systematic Biology, 56, 753-766.

+Felsenstein, J., 1985.
+Phylogenies and the comparative method.
+American Naturalist, 125, 1-15.

 Goloboff, P. A. and Catalano, S. A., 2016.
 TNT version 1.5, including a full implementation of phylogenetic morphometrics.
 Cladistics, 32, 221-238.